-Students may pursue a major, minor, or subject endorsement in Spanish as well as a subject endorsement or minor in French.
-The department also offers elementary German and occasional courses such as Russian, Portuguese, Chinese, and American Sign Language.
+Students may pursue a major, minor, or subject endorsement in Spanish.
+The department also offers elementary German, French, and American Sign Language, plus occasional courses in Russian, Chinese, and other languages.
 Choose a language - or languages - and prepare for a wealth of exciting and challenging opportunities for study, travel, and enrichment.